Copilot

 Bundling is Microsoft's standard response when standalone adoption stalls.
 E5 absorbed Teams Phone and Power BI Pro after neither reached the penetration Microsoft wanted as add-ons.
 E7 follows the same logic for Copilot and Agent 365.

-Althoff frames it as customer demand: "Customers have told us E5 alone is no longer enough; they do not want multiple tools stitched together, they want one trusted solution."
-One might reasonably ask which customers were clamouring for a $99 per user subscription when 96.7% of the M365 installed base has not yet bought Copilot at $30.
+Althoff frames it as customer demand: "Customers have told us E5 alone is no longer enough; they do not want multiple tools stitched together, they want one trusted solution".
+One might reasonably ask which customers were clamouring for a $99-per-user subscription when over 95% of the M365 installed base has not yet bought Copilot for $30.

 The longer-term play is more interesting.
 Just as every human employee has historically needed a Microsoft 365 licence, Microsoft is building the commercial framework for every AI agent to need one too.
 We have explored this shift in Microsoft's licensing model in detail.
 E7 is where that model starts.